Shadow15510/cra/README.md

 ## Licence
 This code is provided under the GNU General Public Licence v3.0+ (GPLv3+).

-Please refer to LICENCE file for further informations.
+Please refer to LICENCE file for further information.